 To access this option, connect the console to the management server or to Agent for VMware.
-Then, select Options > Default backup options or Options > Default backup options, respectively.
+Then, select Options > Default backup options or Options > Default backup and recovery options > Default backup options, respectively.
 The default setting will be used unless you override it with a different setting in the backup plan.